 Police wait downstream for suspect trying to swim to freedom

 LAKE LURE, N.C.
-(AP) - A wanted Tiki bar cook tried to flee authorities by swimming away in a North Carolina river, but was caught by officers waiting downstream.
+(AP) - A wanted Tiki bar cook tried to flee authorities by swimming away in a North Carolina river but was caught by officers waiting downstream.

 A Lake Lure Police statement says 38-year-old Jesse Lee Boyd was wanted by the U.S. Marshals Service on warrants accusing him of forgery or counterfeiting in Iowa.